susam/gitpr/README.md

     # If the above command creates a new merge commit, then choose one
     # of the following three options to get rid of it:
     #
-    #   - Delete the temporary branch.
-Then request the contributor to
+    #   - Request the contributor to rebase the topic branch on the main
-    #     rebase the topic branch on the main development branch.
-After
+    #     development branch.
+After the contributor has done so, delete
-    #     the contributor has rebased the topic branch, start over.
+    #     the temporary branch, start over, and pull the changes again.
     #     (Commands: git checkout master; git branch -D pr)
     #
     #   - Go to the pull request page on GitHub, click on the dropdown